Child, Youth, and Family Studies

 The Bachelor of Applied Science (BAS) Degree in Child, Youth, and Family Studies (CYFS) provides advanced knowledge and skills for professional positions in educational settings for young children and social services programs for youth and families.
 The degree integrates Early Childhood Education and Social and Human Services in an interdisciplinary program that enhances career opportunities and benefits the well-being of children, youth, and families.
 This is Edmonds CC's first bachelor's degree and is unique in its interdisciplinary model with emphasis on family systems, equity, and social justice.

-The BAS in Child, Youth, and Family Studies offers a direct pathway to a bachelor's degree for students who have completed an Associate in Applied Science - Transfer (AAS-T) degree, or equivalent, in one of the following:
+The BAS in Child, Youth, and Family Studies offers a direct pathway to a bachelor of applied science degree for students who have completed an Associate in Applied Science - Transfer (AAS-T) degree, or equivalent, in one of the following:

 Our program has evening, hybrid class times and is designed for those working during the day.
 Find out more about our degree and how it can fit into your life and future career goals!

 We are happy to answer any specific questions you may have about the program and application process: Contact Us.

 Students with an Associate of Technical of Arts (ATA) degree, or similar, in one of the specified fields are encouraged to consult with an advisor regarding additional courses that may be required prior to applying for the BAS-CYFS program.

 How to Apply